croar3/inaturalist_functions/README.md

+To Use:
+Just run inat_test.php and pass "taxon_id" as a url param.
+So inat_test.php?taxon_id=12345

 Still in progress.
 Goal is: given a taxon ID, show bar graphs for each state's activity for the taxon, in order to see what months the taxon is most active.

 Currently it is broken - The iNat API croaks on me after 3 states.
 Even with delaying each API call 0.5 seconds, the API still fails pretty quickly.
 The first 3 states tend to work fine.